foreverphoenix/the-phoenix-flavour/README.md

 # The Next Step

 Now that you have an idea of what the guide can offer you, it is your turn to decide which route to take.
 Continue with the **Setup** to install the guide manually or find the **Wabbajack** installer with instructions [here](https://www.wabbajack.org/modlist/tpf).

+# Discord

+On our dedicated Discord server for The Phoenix Flavour, we are providing support for the main guide as well as the Wabbajack version of TPF.
+We are also talking guide changes, Skyrim modding, and gaming in general.
+Feel free to join us [here](https://discord.gg/BpwXX5f)!

+# Future Plans

+My primary concern is the main guide - The Phoenix Flavour for Skyrim SE.
+The guide is being updated regularly with new mods and improvements.

+I also work on a Beginner's Guide (SkyPlus) that I would like to continually expand.
+I am planning to add a "DIY Kit" section in the future which is supposed to provide resources for the building of a custom setup.
+While it cannot contain any specifics, there are still many general rules and tips to give about the creation of a setup.
+Because this is fairly complex, I've had it on the backburner for a long, long time.

+Whenever I'm fed up with Kyne's Peace and SKYRIM BELONGS TO THE NORDS, I hide in Boston for a bit.
+My Fallout 4 list is still in an early WIP stage but I am planning to release it as a Wabbajack installer eventually.

+# Credits

+The Phoenix Flavour guide could never exist in its current complexity without **Umgak** who has found herself in charge of the conflict resolution for the entire guide.
+Umgak is also our resident expert on all things modding.

+I would also like to give thanks to:
+- Faron, Cassi, Slim, and D1Z4STR (who are currently my Discord moderators).
+- Lively (thanks for that Wabbajack stuff bby).
+- alsa (for being a helpful presence).
+- DarkLadyLexy (use her guide if you are interested in LOTD).
+- All the current and past contributors.
+- Everyone who has been active on our server, leaving screenshots and feedback.
+- And of course my lovely Patreons!